 Rising 6th and 7th Grades

-Policies and Politics: How Money Matters in Government – full, accepting applications for waiting list
+Policies and Politics: How Money Matters in Government – available

 The federal budget for 2016 was $3,340,000,000,000.
 If this budget was divided equally among the 324 million Americans each individual would receive just over $10,000.
 But, where does this money come from and who decides how this money is spent?
 What happens when local, state, or federal budgets aren’t balanced?
 How do funding policies developed by politicians impact our lives and communities on a daily basis?
 After we study how the government works and how the different branches interact to make change, we will study in depth how money and policy influence one another and examine the short and long term implications that government funding can have on us.
 We will explore how funds at all levels of government are raised and allocated, identify the difficulties that come with balancing a budget, and investigate the roles and responsibilities of the people who decide how this money is spent, including politicians, policy experts, and informed citizens.
 With our new knowledge we will then examine mock political candidate proposals for how to spend government funds and debate the fairness and impact of each proposal.
 After this course you will not only know the important questions to ask about candidate spending plans in the next election but may even be inspired to create your own plan and someday run for office yourself!

 Me, Myself and the Monomyth: Defining a Hero’s Journey – full, accepting applications for waiting list